 - A resume that includes name and address, past educational degrees, past work experiences, professional affiliations, certifications, honors and awards, presentations, and publications

-- References from three persons who can knowledgeably comment upon applicant’s ability to succeed in an academic program (e.g., former faculty) or who can evaluate applicant’s ability to be successful in nursing research (Avoid references from ministers or others who are not familiar with professional and academic abilities; from friends, either professional or personal; or from personal health care providers.)1
+- References from three persons who can knowledgeably comment upon the applicant’s ability to succeed in an academic program (e.g., former faculty) or who can evaluate the applicant’s ability to be successful in nursing research (References from ministers or others who are not familiar with professional and academic abilities; from friends, either professional or personal; or from personal health care providers will not be reviewed.)

 Note: A personal interview is required.

 School of Nursing B.S. graduates who earn University Honors through the VCU Honors College are eligible for guaranteed admission to the B.S. to Ph.D. program if their research interests align with the Ph.D. program.
-Requirements for GRE scores and references are waived.
+Requirements for references are waived.
 All other required application materials must be submitted.

 A minimum of 91 graduate credit hours are required for the post-B.S. to Ph.D. in Nursing program.